Mauro2888/Mauro2888/README.md

-Hi 👋 My name is Mauro
+Hi 👋
 ==============================

 Java Developer
 --------------

-Adaptive and fast-learning developer with passion for mobile,integration and backend development.
+My name is Mauro fast-learning java developer with passion for mobile,integration and backend development.

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [mauro.dev88@gmail.com](mailto:mauro.dev88@gmail.com)